milki93/shipping-data-product/README.md

 ---

-## Task 5: Pipeline Orchestration with Dagster
+## Pipeline Orchestration with Dagster

 To make your workflow robust, observable, and schedulable, this project uses [Dagster](https://dagster.io/) for orchestration.